NikhilKrSharma/ramayan-nlp/README.md

 ## Word2Vec Model Building:

-- Employed the `textract` library to build Word2Vec models.
+- Employed the `textract/gensim` library to build Word2Vec models.
 - Two variations of the model were created:
    1. Continuous Bag of Words (CBOW) Method
    2. Skip-gram Method